DenHelloWorld/node-file-manager/README.md

 # File Management CLI Application
 ### This Node.js application provides a set of commands to perform common file management tasks such as compression, decompression, file hashing, directory navigation, and more.
-It is designed for command-line usage with asynchronous operations.
+The goal of the project is to familiarize yourself with the Node JS framework.
 ## Features
 - File compression and decompression using gzip.
 - SHA256 hash calculation for files.